 Many WordPress hosting plans include built-in plugins, website themes, and other specific services geared toward the CMS giant.
 If your website already runs on WordPress, this particular type of hosting may be just for you.

 A WordPress site runs better on managed WordPress hosting due to increased performance.

 This is in part due to better infrastructure suited to WordPress, additionally managed WordPress sites are integrated with specific plugins, Content Delivery Network (CDN), use caching plugins to keep your site running fast and so much more.

-Now that you’ve chosen your new hosting provider, hosting plan, and have opened your new hosting account, it’s time to transfer your site to your new web host provider.
+Now that you’ve chosen your new hosting provider, hosting plan, and have opened your new hosting account, it’s time to transfer your website to a new web host.

 Some web hosts provide a migration service that you can request once you’ve made your purchase of your plan.
 However, you must move your site manually if they do not offer this.
 The next few steps will walk you through the process.

 Before you can begin the transfer website to a new web host, you must create a backup of your website.
 This backup will save all of your website files.